Chart Color Schemes

 Rossmore's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Rossmore's health metrics indicate robust performance, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Both younger and older age groups exhibit low prevalence of common health conditions.
-Private health cover is found to be relatively low at approximately 48% of the total population (around 1,338 people), compared to Greater Sydney's 59.9%.
+Analysis of health metrics indicates robust performance across Rossmore, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit low incidence of common health conditions.
+Private health cover stands at approximately 48% of the total population (around 1,264 people), notably lower than Greater Sydney's 59.9%, which is near the national average of 55.7%.

 Frequently Asked Questions - Health